Kraigie/nostrum/guides/advanced/manual_sharding.md

 to manually connect shards to the gateway as well as initiate manual disconnect and reconnects (attempting to `RESUME` sessions where possible).

-You can set the `num_shards` option in your `nostrum` application config to `:manual` to prevent Nostrum from automatically starting shards.
+You can set the `num_shards` option in your bot options to `:manual` to prevent Nostrum from automatically starting shards.
 You should use the methods in the shard supervisor such as `Nostrum.Shard.Supervisor.connect/3` to manually start shards if using this configuration option.

 ## Reconnection example